AllisonGuitor/AMR-metatools/README.md

 - RGI v 5.1.1 tested (instructions for download [here](https://github.com/arpcard/rgi)) Installing via Conda is recommended.
 - CARD database downloaded and loaded into RGI.
 -   Tested using CARD v 3.1.0 https://card.mcmaster.ca/download/0/broadstreet-v3.1.0.tar.bz2 and the prevalence/variants database 3.0.7 https://card.mcmaster.ca/download/6/prevalence-v3.0.7.tar.bz2
 - Follow the instructions [here](https://github.com/arpcard/rgi#id42) to load the CARD databases.
-If you think you will be using RGI and various version of CARD it might be best to load the data locally using the --local flag.
+If you think you will be using RGI and various version of CARD, it might be best to load the data locally using the --local flag.
-- Ensure you follow the instruction to load `Additional Reference Data for Metagenomics Analyses` including the steps for `Additional Reference Data for K-mer Pathogen-of-Origin Analyses`
+- Ensure you follow the instructions to load `Additional Reference Data for Metagenomics Analyses` including the steps for `Additional Reference Data for K-mer Pathogen-of-Origin Analyses`
-- This pipeline uses RGI bwt or the Metagenomic feature of RGI.
+- This pipeline uses RGI*BWT or the Metagenomic feature of RGI.
 More information on it can be found [here](https://github.com/arpcard/rgi#id51).
-Test that rgi bwt works using
+After installing RGI, test that RGI*BWT works using:
 ```
 rgi bwt --help
 ```